zkxs/puzzle-game-design/docs/_drafts/myst.md

    - Not a fan of the surrealism.
 "But what if we throw a clock in it?"
 Yeah okay Salvador Dalí.
 4. Myst Online: Uru Live Again (MOULA)
     - Multiplayer was a mistake.
 Huge misdirection of effort.
+      - that being said, it gives you the perfect population to ask for in-game hints to some of the more abstruse puzzles
     - Realtime 3D is not good
       - It is big a step down in visual quality.
 Remember Myst IV came before it and looked *incredible*.
       - Controls are awful.